thescouser89/build-finder/README.md

 The `excludes` option is list of regular expression patterns.
 Any paths that match any of these patterns will be excluded during the build-lookup stage search.

 The `koji-hub-url` and `koji-web-url` configuration options must be set to valid URLs for your particular network.

+The `pnc-url` option must be set to a valid URL for your particular network if you want Pnc support.

+The `output-directory` option specifies the directory to use for output.

 The `use-checksums-file` and `use-builds-file` options specify whether to load any existing `checksums.json` or `builds.json` file, respectively.
 These files are always written, but not loaded by default.